CanevottiAlessia/Streamlit-miR-RF/README.md

 ### Comparison with default settings

-For any change/selection, the metrics described above are summarized in the form of tables including descriptive statistics and key performance metrics w.r.t the reference benchmark.
+For any change/selection, the metrics described above are summarised in the form of tables including descriptive statistics and key performance metrics w.r.t the reference benchmark.
 Kim et al. introduced both a "stringent" and a "lenient" set of rules to identify candidate Microprocessor-processed miRNAs in their in vitro assay.
 Evaluation metrics are computed and reported according to both sets.
 Consequently, the summary tables report the following metrics:

 * **Precision**;